metonym/svelte-link/README.md

 `outbound` is an alias for setting `target="_blank"`.
 If `rel` is not specified for outbound links, [`rel="noopener noreferrer"` is set](https://developers.google.com/web/tools/lighthouse/audits/noopener).

+If `outbound` is unset, it automatically defaults to `true` when `href` points to an external URL.
+You can override this behaviour by explicitly setting `outbound` to `false`.

 ```svelte
 <Link href="https://github.com/" outbound>GitHub</Link>
 <!-- is the same as -->